Inequality, Children, and Brain Development - Event Recap

 December 05, 2017

-On Tuesday December 5th, the Penn Wharton Public Policy Initiative and the Wharton Neuroscience Initiative co-sponsored a talk by Dr. Kimberly G. Noble (C’98 GR’05 M’07), Associate Professor of Neuroscience and Education at Teachers College, Columbia University.
+On Tuesday December 5th, the Wharton Public Policy Initiative and the Wharton Neuroscience Initiative co-sponsored a talk by Dr. Kimberly G. Noble (C’98 GR’05 M’07), Associate Professor of Neuroscience and Education at Teachers College, Columbia University.
 Trained as a neuroscientist and pediatrician, Professor Noble studies how inequality relates to children’s cognitive and brain development across infancy, childhood and adolescence.
 Her research is focused on the study of neurologic development in children under 3 years old, the socioeconomic factors that correlate with brain development disparity, and the ways we might harness this research to inform the design of public policy interventions.

 Early Childhood and Brain Development